CoreyCBurton/Kubernetes-Raspberry-Pi4-Cluser-Home-Lab/Linkerd.md

 ```
 export PATH=$PATH:/home/ubuntu/.linkerd2/bin
 ```
-to veryify that the CTL is installed, it is time to run a linkerd command through.
+to veryify that the CTL is installed, we have to run a linkerd command.
 Use ```linkerd version``` and if it works, you should see this below.

 ```
 > Client version: stable-2.10.0
 > Server version: unavailable
 ```
+If everything worked correctly, it shows server version unavailable as of now.
+Dont worry, we still have more to set up.
 # Validate the cluster
 Before installing the Linkerd control plane, we have to valiadate that everything is in place.
 Run command ``` Linkerd check --pre ```.
 If everything checks out with green check marks, you are reaady to move on.

 # Installing the Control Plane
-Type this command in the console install the control plane.
+Type this command in the console to install the control plane.

 ``` linkerd install | kubectl apply -f - ```